codertheashish/Qr_code/README.md

 # 📷 QR Code Generator (Python)

-A simple and fast Python-based QR Code generator where you can paste any link directly into the terminal, and it automatically generates a QR image for you.
+A simple and fast Python-based QR Code generator where you can paste any link directly into the terminal, and it automatically generate a QR image for you.

 ---